kubernetes-retired/service-catalog/docs/walkthrough.md

 ### Install

-To install the service catalog system with Etcd 3 as the backing database:
+To install the service catalog system with Etcd 3 as the backing data store:

 ```console
 helm install charts/catalog --name catalog --namespace catalog
 ```

-To install the service catalog system with TPRs as the backing database:
+To install the service catalog system with TPRs as the backing data store:

 ```console
 helm install charts/catalog --name catalog --namespace catalog --set apiserver.storage.type=tpr,apiserver.storage.tpr.globalNamespace=catalog
 ```

-Regardless of which database implementation you choose, the remainder of the steps in this walkthrough will stay the same.
+Regardless of which data store implementation you choose, the remainder of the steps in this walkthrough will stay the same.

 ### API Server Authentication and Authorization